Jedaiah-Hudson/DCD-6132/README.md

 If you want to run:
 python manage.py runserver

+How to Run the Frontend (React)

+Navigate to the frontend folder cd frontend/frontend

+Install dependencies
+npm install
+This installs all required packages.

+Start the development server
+npm run dev

 Notes:
 - This project uses a custom user model: `AUTH_USER_MODEL = 'accounts.User'`.
 - `DB_PASSWORD` must be set or Django will raise a startup configuration error.
 - A sample env file is provided at `.env.example`.